-Discount rate - The funds in the trust are not aggressively invested and are assumed to grow at the 20 year municipal bond rate as of the beginning of the year, the same rate at which the liability is expected to grow.
+Discount rate - The funds in the trust are not aggressively invested and are assumed to grow at the Bond Buyer General Obligation 20-bond Municipal Bond Index 20 year municipal bond rate as of the beginning of the year, the same rate at which the liability is expected to grow.
 Therefore, the discount rate used to determine the total OPEB liability is equal to the expected rate of return applied to the assets in the trust fund.
-The long-term expected rate of return on OPEB plan investments as of September 30, 2017 was 3.64%.
+The long-term expected rate of return on OPEB plan investments as of the September 30, 2017 measurement date was 3.64% and increased to 4.18% as of the September 30, 2018 measurement date.

-Sensitivity of the net OPEB liability to changes in the discount rate - The following presents the net OPEB liability of the Clerk, as well as what the Clerk's net OPEB liability would be if it were calculated using a discount rate that is 1% lower (2.64%) or 1% higher (4.64%) than the current discount rate:
+Sensitivity of the net OPEB liability to changes in the discount rate - The following presents the net OPEB liability of the Clerk, as well as what the Clerk's net OPEB liability would be if it were calculated using a discount rate that is 1% lower or 1% higher than the current discount rate of 3.64% at September 30, 2017 and 4.18% at September 30, 2018: